BioPhoton/ngRe/README.md

 ```

 **Needs**
-We need to find a elegant way of controling subscriptions in a component.
+We need to find an elegant way of controlling subscriptions in a component.

 > **Automated subscription handling**
 > To ensure all subscriptions are cleaned up outside ou the component we need to:
 > - encapsulate state managed in the component into a service
 > - leverage the services `OnDestroy` life cycle hook to handle subscription inside the service
-> - provide it under the components providers to bind it's lifetime to the components lifetime
+> - provide it under the component's providers to bind its lifetime to the components lifetime
-> - use dependency injection us instanciate the service with component construction
+> - use dependency injection us instantiate the service with component construction

 ---